What is MMPA?

 What are the benefits for member communities?

-Each member community benefits through representation on MMPA's Board of Directors.
+Members benefit from reliable, competitively-priced power.
+In addition, each member community benefits through representation on MMPA's Board of Directors.
 The board shapes strategy and makes important policy decisions on energy for your hometown.

 How does MMPA meet its members' power supply needs?